met4citizen/Hypergraph/README.md

 Initial graph | Description
 --- | ---
 `complete(n)` | Complete graph with `n` vertices so that each vertex is connected to every other vertex.
 `grid(d1,d2,...)` | Grid with sides of length `d1`, `d2`, and so on.
 The number of parameters defines the dimension of the grid.
+For example, `grid(2,4,5)` creates a 3-dimensional 2x4x5 grid.
 `line(n)` | Line with `n` vertices.
 `points(n)` | `n` unconnected unary edges.
 `prerun(n)` | Pre-run the current rule for `n` events in one branch (singleway).
+The leaves of the result are used as an initial state.
 `random(n,d,nedges)` | Random graph with `n` vertices so that each vertex is sprinkled randomly in `d` dimensional space and has at least `nedges` connections.
 `rule('rule',n)` | Run rewriting rule `rule` for maximum `n` events in one branch (singleway).
+The leaves of the result are used as an initial state.
-`sphere(n)` | Sphere with `n` vertices.
+`sphere(n)` | Fibonacci sphere with `n` vertices.

-If the initial state is not specified, the left-hand side pattern of the first rule is used together with a single element.
+If the initial state is not specified, the left-hand side pattern of the first rule is used, but with only a single node.
+For example, a rule `(1,2)(1,3)->(1,2)(1,4)(2,4)(3,4)` gives an initial state `(1,1)(1,1)`.

 The `Evolution` option defines which kind of evolution is to be simulated:

 Evolution | Description
 --- | ---
-`1`,`2`,`4` | Singleway system with 1-4 branches.
+`1`,`2`,`4` | Singleway system with 1/2/4 branches.
 By default, random event order is used to resolve overlaps for each branch.
 If the `WM` option is set, Wolfram model's standard event order is used for branch 1 and its reverse for branch 2.
 `FULL` | Full multiway system.
-All the matches all instantiated and four branches tracked.
+All the matches are instantiated and four branches tracked.

 The `Interactions` option defines the possible interactions between hyperedges.
 Any combination of the three possible interactions can be selected.

 Interactions | Description
 --- | ---
 `SPACE` | Allow interactions between spacelike separated hyperedges.
 Two edges are spacelike separated if their lowest common ancestors are all updating events.
+In practice this should always be selected, because the nodes in a typical initial state are spacelike separated.
 `TIME` | Allow interaction between timelike separated hyperedges.
-Two edges are timelike separated if either one of them is an ancestors of the other one, that is, inside the other's past light cone.
+Two edges are timelike separated if either one of them is an ancestors of the other one, that is, inside the other's past causal cone.
 `BRANCH` | Allow interaction between branchlike separated hyperedges.
 Two edges are branchlike separated if any of their lowest common ancestors is a hyperedge.

 Other options: